Eeysirhc/ergo-rpi/node-runner/README.md

-## RPi header sync
+## RPi node sync

-Track and compare the different Ergo node releases over time for the Raspberry Pi and its optimal configurations.
+Track and compare the different Ergo node release sync durations over time for the Raspberry Pi and its optimal configurations.

 ## Outcomes